palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 | [minicam](https://play.google.com/store/apps/details?id=com.rtp2p.minicam) | CAM888 | CGI calls [^12] |
 | [App2Cam Plus](https://play.google.com/store/apps/details?id=com.abus.app2camplus.gcm) | CGAG CMAG CTAI WGAG | binary (Jsw SDK) [^13] |

+[^0]: Each message starts with a 4 byte command ID.
+The initial authorization messages (command ID `0x100` and `0x101`) contain plain JSON data.
+Other messages contain ChaCha20-encoded data: first 8 bytes nonce, then the ciphertext.
+The encryption key is negotiated in the authorization phase.
+The decrypted plaintext again starts with a 4 byte command ID, followed by JSON data.
 [^1]: The device-side implementation of the protocol is [available on the web](https://github.com/frankzhangshcn/p2p_tnp/blob/191f2e7c4841ab6113ad6fa4b80affbd4cad556c/p2p_tnp.c#L7308).
 This doesn’t appear to be reverse engineered, it’s rather the source code of the real thing complete with Chinese comments.
 No idea who or why published this, I found it linked by the people who develop own changes to the stock camera firmware.
 The extensive `tnp_eventlist_msg_s` structure being sent and received here supports a large number of commands.
 [^2]: Each message is preceded by a 16 byte header: `78 56 34 12` magic bytes, request ID, command ID, payload size.
 This is a very basic interface exposing merely 10 commands, most of which are requesting device information while the rest control video/audio playback.
 As Tuya SDK also communicates with devices by means other than PPPP, more advanced functionality is probably exposed elsewhere.
 [^3]: Messages are preceded by an 8 byte binary header: `06 0A A0 80` magic bytes, four bytes payload size (there is [a JavaScript-based implementation](https://github.com/datenstau/A9_PPPP/blob/c29d1eaccd11794a4cc022cf4ca90b7352920bc1/pppp.js#L234)).
 The SHIX JSON format is a translation of [this web API interface](https://wiki.instar.com/dl/Developer/INSTAR_CGI_MJPEG_Chipset_English.pdf): `/check_user.cgi?user=admin&pwd=pass` becomes `{"pro": "check_user", "cmd": 100, "user": "admin", "pwd": "pass"}`.
 The `pro` and `cmd` fields are redundant, representing a command both as a string and as a number.